Skip to content

 The process is usually as follows:

-• We will have an initial meeting with you to take details of the assets, go through the terms of the Will and explain to you the process involved.
+• We will then arrange a meeting with you to take full details of the assets, go through the terms of the Will and explain to you the process involved.

-• If you are happy to proceed, we will then ascertain the monies in the estate by writing to the financial institutions where assets are held.
+• If you are still happy to go ahead, we will then ascertain the monies in the estate by writing to the financial institutions where assets are held.
 This part of the process usually takes between 6 and 8 weeks.

-• This information enables us to prepare the Statement of Truth (a document confirming the value of the Estate), which we will send to you for approval and signing.
+• This information enables us to prepare the Legal Statement (the document we send to the Probate Registry to apply for the Grant of Probate/Administration), which we will send to you for approval and signing.

 • At the same time, the relevant H M Revenue & Customs forms are prepared and any Inheritance Tax that is due will be calculated – taking into account the allowances that are available.
 These forms will also be sent to you for checking and signing.

-• If Inheritance Tax is due, then this needs to be paid prior to sending the Statement of Truth to the Probate Registry (an official part of the court system).
+• If Inheritance Tax is due, then this needs to be paid prior to sending the Legal Statement to the Probate Registry.
 We can usually take the amount due from the deceased’s bank accounts.

-• The Statement is then sent to the Probate Registry, with the Probate Court fee, for the issuing of the Grant of Probate/Grant of Letters of Administration (the document of proof of the Executors’/Administrators’ right to deal with and administer the Estate) which usually takes between 3 and 4 weeks.
+• The Statement is then sent to the Probate Registry, with the Probate Court fee, for the issuing of the Grant of Probate/Grant of Letters of Administration (the document of proof of the Executors’/Administrators’ right to deal with and administer the Estate) which currently takes between 10 and 12 weeks.

-• Once the Grant is received, we will collect in the assets and one they are all collected, prepare an estate account for your approval – we allow approximately 6 to 8 weeks for this to be done.
+• Once the Grant is received, we will collect in the assets and once they are all collected, prepare an estate account for your approval – we allow approximately 8 weeks for this to be done.

 • Once you have returned the draft estate account approved, we will arrange for the monies due to be sent to the beneficiaries.
 This part of the process usually takes approximately one week.

 • Our standard method of payment is by 3-day bank transfer.
-If any beneficiary wishes to have the money sent by cheque or by 1-day bank transfer, we would be happy to arrange this.
+If any beneficiary wishes to have the money sent by cheque, we would be happy to arrange this.

 • Before any monies can be distributed, we are legally obliged to carry out a bankruptcy search on all beneficiaries.

-Therefore, on the basis of the above, and assuming there are no unforeseen complications, the matter should usually be completed within six months, if no Inheritance Tax is payable.
-If Inheritance Tax does need to be paid, the above timescales will need to be extended as we cannot apply for the Grant of Probate until HMRC has acknowledged receipt of the tax paid and this can take up to 6 weeks.
+• Therefore, on the basis of the above, and assuming there are no unforeseen complications, the matter should usually be completed within six months, if no Inheritance Tax is payable.
+If Inheritance Tax does need to be paid, the above timescales will need to be extended as we cannot apply for the Grant of Probate until HMRC has acknowledged receipt of the tax paid and this takes 5 weeks.

 Additional costs may be involved if the:-